Sudoku Dragon

 The 4x4 Puzzle

-There is nothing that special about 9x9 Sudoku puzzles, it just turns out to make a fairly difficult Sudoku puzzle that can be solved in a reasonable time 9x9 is a good choice.
-However it is quite possible to go for a smaller or larger size of grid.
+There is nothing all that special about 9x9 Sudoku puzzles, it just happens to make an interesting Sudoku puzzle that can be solved in a reasonable time.
+However it is possible to choose a smaller or larger size of grid.

 With 4x4 there are only 16 squares in total and it is impossible to create a difficult puzzle.
 The minimum number of squares that can be revealed and still produce a solvable puzzle is four.
 I have never seen a 4x4 with only 3 initial squares revealed - this may be provable to be an impossible starting arrangement.